quabbit/quabbit.github.io/index.md

 Knowledge of relevant legislation such as the Ontario Mental Health Act, the Substitute Decisions Act, the Personal Health Information Protection Act, and the Child, Youth and Family Services Act<br>
 Social determinants of health, anti-oppressive, empowerment, and feminist practice standards<br>
 Psychometric standards and protocols, including for valid electronic data capture, entry, and coding<br>
-Clinical rating scales such as HAMD, YMRS, BDI, BPRS<br>
+Clinical rating scales such as the HAMD, YMRS, BDI, and BPRS<br>
 Research ethics and protocols such as TCPS<br>
 Critical evaluation of research methodologies<br>
 Research and statistical packages such as SPSS and R<br>
-Neuroscience<br>
+Neuroscience and cognition<br>
 Data science and visualization (e.g., ggplot2)<br>
 Web development and Python<br>
 Linux, MacOS, and iOS internals and filesystem structures<br>